shanusingh3/React-Native-Boilerplate/README.md

 ```

 `NOTE: When creating any new service don't forgot to call these and pass the instance of the axios api.
 Please refer to src/services/product-service.ts for example.`

-## Future Implementation Plans based on Priority

-- Code Push
-- Git cz
-- Deep Linking Wrapper
-- More Scripts for automation release process and Linting
-- Snapshot Testing for UI

----